Nitro4542/mc-mod-tools/README.md

 ### mc-mod-tools.py

-This script contains everything you need in a single script.
+This script contains everything you need for the command line in a single script.
 Syntax:

 ```bash